VOCdevShy/Q-Learning_Frozen_Lake/README.md

 If you want more information about Q-Learning and the Frozen Lake game, please read the article from medium, he help me a lot to understand what to do in the code: https://medium.com/towards-data-science/q-learning-for-beginners-2837b777741

 Do your own test by moving values if you want!

+For those who are interested by the calculation of the Q-Table here is an explacation:

+`qtable[state, action] = qtable[state, action] + alpha * (reward + gamma * np.max(qtable[next_state, :]) - qtable[state, action])`

+- `qtable[state, action]`: This refers to the current value of action 'action' in state 'state' of the Q-table.
+This is the value we will update.

+- `alpha`: This is the learning rate.
+It controls the extent to which new information will be integrated into the old values of the Q-table.
+A high value means that new information will have a greater impact on existing values, while a low value means they will have a lesser impact.

+- `reward`: This is the immediate reward obtained after taking action 'action' in state 'state'.
+This reward can be positive, negative, or zero.

+- `gamma`: This is the discount factor.
+It represents the importance of future rewards compared to immediate rewards.
+A gamma close to 1 gives great importance to future rewards, while a gamma close to 0 gives similar importance to all rewards, whether immediate or future.

+- `np.max(qtable[next_state, :])`: This is the maximum value among all possible actions in the next state (next_state).
+This represents the best estimate of the future value that the agent can obtain from the next state.